 It will make a world of difference to your profile and the number of your LinkedIn connections.
 Start your daily sessions by updating your status daily.
 Share a link to an interesting article or bit of information relevant to your profession and industry.

-Active users visit other people's news-feeds more often, putting you on the radar for possible LinkedIn connections.
+In general, if you are an active user, you will naturally visit other people's profiles more often, putting you on the radar for possible LinkedIn connections.

 Another great place to discuss opinions and ideas is on LinkedIn's group discussion boards.
 Commenting will open up conversations with other commentators, with whom you can forge a LinkedIn connection.